Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 **Regional climate**

 The wind is a moving force and can carry out processes such as transportation, position and erosion.
 In the air, these are known as **aeolian processes**, and can contribute to shaping glaciated landscapes.
-It is more effective when acting upon fine materials, - usually those previously deposited by ice or meltwater, - such as smaller rocks, dirt and sand.
+It is more effective when acting upon fine materials - usually those previously deposited by ice or meltwater - such as smaller rocks, dirt and sand.

 Temperature within the climate is another factor, as temperatures above 0°C will melt accumulated snow and ice, resulting in more outputs in the system.
 At higher altitudes, there are typically more prolonged periods of above-freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expansive ice sheets to form.
 Precipitation is another climate factor, with its totals and patterns, both regionally and seasonally, in determining the mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

-**Geology**
 #### Latitude and Altitude

 Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
 Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
 The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
 This means that they flow much less quickly, and different types of movement occur.